Automotive Technology A.A.S.

 By the numbers..

-Automotive technology associate degree program highlightsGet the training and hands-on experience to excel in today’s most in-demand automotive careers by majoring in automotive technology at UAA.
+Automotive Technology Associate Degree program highlightsGet the training and hands-on experience to excel in today’s most in-demand automotive careers by majoring in A.A.S.
+Automotive Technology program at UAA.

 - Get hands-on experience in the automotive industry.
-The program includes a supervised practicum that can be completed by earning 12 credits of automotive credits (usually over the summer).
+The program includes a supervised practicum that can be completed after earning 12 automotive credits.
 Practicums vary depending on your career path and include working as service technicians at new car dealerships, fleet service centers, independent repair facilities and more.

 - Receive industry training using the latest technology found in today’s vehicles.
-Our program integrates specific industry training and certifications into the courses from FCA (Chrysler, Dodge, Jeep, Ram and Fiat).
-We also offer potential certifications through Subaru and AC Delco training sites.
-Students in the GM ASEP program receive certifications directly from General Motors that are integrated into the program’s curriculum.
+Our program courses integrates specific industry training and certifications from FCA (Chrysler, Dodge, Jeep, Ram, Subaru, Fiat and AC Delco).
+The GM ASEP program courses integrate certification from General Motors.

 - Get your ASE certification.
 We include training for ASE certifications and waive internal examinations for students who successfully pass specific certifications related to various courses.
 Many of our students are ASE certified by the time they graduate and hold several manufacturer-specific certifications.

 - Work closely with expert faculty.
 All of our instructors are Master ASE Certified and have numerous years of experience working with diverse manufacturers.
 Classes are small with plenty of one-on-one instruction, and faculty have close connections with a wide network of local industry professionals.

 - Earn credits you can apply toward further education.
 100 percent of the credits from the program will transfer into the Bachelor of Science in Applied Technologies Leadership at UAA.